The Washington Center for the Book at The Seattle Public Library announces the 2015 featured work:

 The Painter by Peter Heller (Vintage Books, 2015)

-Jim Stegner, a well-known expressionist painter, once shot a man in a Santa Fe bar for making a lewd comment about his daughter, served a year in prison, and has struggled to manage the dark impulses that sometimes overtake him.
-Jim suffered a tragedy he's still grieving.
-He now lives in rural Colorado in a beautiful, peaceful valley where he spends his days painting, reading, and fly fishing.
-Jim is living a quiet life... until the day that he comes across a hunting guide beating a small horse, and a brutal act of new violence rips his quiet life wide open.
+Jim Stegner, a famous expressionist painter from Taos, struggles to manage the dark impulses within him.
+Jim suffered a tragedy that he's still grieving.
+He now lives peacefully in rural Colorado, spending his days painting and fly-fishing, until one day he encounters a brutal act of violence that rips his life wide open.
 Pursued by men dead set on retribution, Jim returns to New Mexico and the high-profile life he left behind, where he'll reckon with past deeds and the dark shadows in his own heart.

 Peter Heller will visit Seattle May 14-17, 2015.
-Details and a schedule of events will be announced in February.
+See the schedule of events with the author.